mvn2vec: Preservation and Collaboration in Multi-View Network Embedding: The Models

-Given a network view $v \in \mc{V}$, we generate random walk pairs as in existing work~\cite{perozzi2014deepwalk, grover2016node2vec, perozzi2017don}.
+\end{footnotesize} Note that in implementation, $|V|$ should be the number of views in which $u$ is associated with at least one edge.

+\vpara{Random walk pair generation.} Without additional supervision, we assume the equal importance of different network views and sample the same number $N \in \mathbb{N}$ of random walks from each view.
+To determine $N$, we denote $n^{(v)}$ the number of nodes that are not isolated from the rest of the network in view $v \in \mc{V}$, $n_{\mathit{max}} \coloneqq \max \{ n^{(v)} :\, v \in \mc{V} \}$, and let $N \coloneqq M \cdot n_{\mathit{max}}$, where $M$ is a hyperparameter to be specified.
+Given a network view $v \in \mc{V}$, we generate random walk pairs following existing studies~\cite{perozzi2014deepwalk, grover2016node2vec, perozzi2017don}, where the transition probabilities from a node are proportional to the weights of all its outgoing edges.
 Specifically, each random walk is of length $L \in \mathbb{N}$, and $\lfloor N / n^{(v)} \rfloor$ or $\lceil N / n^{(v)} \rceil$ random walks are sampled from each non-isolated node in view $v$, yielding a total of $N$ random walks.
-For each node along any random walk, this node and any other node within a window of size $B \in \mathbb{N}$ constitute a random walk pair that is then added to $\mc{W}^{(v)}$.
+For each node in any random walk, this node and any other node within a window of size $B \in \mathbb{N}$ form a random walk pair that is then added to $\mc{W}^{(v)}$.

+\vpara{Complexity analysis.} For every view, random walks are generated independently by existing method~\cite{perozzi2014deepwalk, grover2016node2vec, perozzi2017don}.
+An analysis similar to that in related work~\cite{grover2016node2vec} can show the overall complexity is $\mc{O}\left(\frac{|\mc{V}| \cdot L}{B \cdot (L-B)}\right)$, which is linear to the number of views $|\mc{V}|$.
+For model inference, the number of ASGD steps is $|\mc{W}|$, linear to $L$, $B$, $M$ and $|\mc{V}|$.
+Each ASGD step computes gradients provided in Eq.~\eqref{eq::mtv-con-grad-1}--\eqref{eq::mtv-reg-grad-3}, which is again linear to $|\mc{V}|$.
+Therefore, the overall complexity of model inference is quadratic to the number of views $|\mc{V}|$.